 CR1 (Losing/Original CR) will select Begin Working and Investigate Market Conditions to determine the appropriate regain date.

-CR1 (Losing/Original CR) will select Send to TDSP, enter the proposed regain date, add comments and select “OK” to move the issue to the TDSP.
+Since the Gaining CR has indicated agreement by transitioning the issue Agree, CR1 (Losing/Original CR) will send the back-dated Move In with the Inadvertent Gain/Loss Indicator “IA” in the BGN07 field.
+CR1 will then click the Provide Regaining BGN02 button, enter the Regaining BGN02 from the EDI transaction, enter the Proposed Regain Date, add comments and select OK.
+The issue transitions to a state of Regaining Transaction Submitted (PC).
+When the regaining transaction processes into ERCOT’s registration system, the Regaining Transaction Submit Date, Regaining BGN Requested Date and Regaining BGN Priority Code will be auto-populated.

 NOTE: The Reinstatement date shall be a day beyond the date of loss or any subsequent date chosen by the Losing/Original CR but no greater than 10 days past the date the MarkeTrak issue was logged.